List of colonial governors of Virginia

-Some of those who held the lead role as governor of Virginia never visited the New World and governed through deputies resident in the colony.
-Others, such as Thomas West, 3rd Baron De La Warr, held the lead role for many years but were in Virginia for only a short portion of that time and usually delegated responsibilities to others.
-Probably for those reasons, in many historical documents and references, the deputies and lieutenant governors who had the primary responsibility in Virginia are also often titled simply "governor."
-Also, transportation from England routinely took several months and occasionally, much longer.
-Thus, dates may appear to overlap.
+Some Governors never visited the New World and governed through deputies resident in the colony.
+Others held the role for many years but were in Virginia for only a short portion of time and usually delegated responsibilities to others.
+Therefore, in many documents and references, the deputies and lieutenant governors who had the primary responsibility in Virginia are also often titled simply "governor".